Friends groups

 What to expect

 Many groups organise monthly work activities and a yearly calendar of events.
-Other groups are more informal, and run a small number of activities each year.
-The groups each determine how they operate, but whatever way they operate, it’s a great forum for local residents to meet and share a common interest.
+Other groups are more informal and run a small number of activities each year.
+It’s a great forum for local residents to meet and share a common interest.

 What’s required